br1dge-dev/sword/Effect Overview.md

 The visual effects are mainly implemented in the following files:

 - **src/components/ascii/sword-modules/AsciiSwordModular.tsx**: Main component for the ASCII sword with all visual effects
+- **src/components/ascii/sword-modules/effects/backgroundEffects.ts**: Background generation and veins effects
 - **src/store/powerUpStore.ts**: State management for level, charge, and glitch effects
 - **src/components/ui/ChargeProgressBar.tsx**: Component for the charge progress display
 - **src/components/ui/GlitchProgressBar.tsx**: Component for the glitch progress display
-- **src/app/page.tsx**: Contains the effect tracking logic and categorization
+- **src/app/page.tsx**: Contains the effect tracking logic and categorization with rate-limited logging

 ## Dependencies